 So here’s that hot tip as promised: get up early and watch the race horses train on the beach at Worm Bay (at Warrnambool’s Breakwater).

 There was something so magical about watching the horses and their riders galloping along the beach and splashing in the water.
-And after the early start, you can reward yourself and warm up with an amazing coffee and breakfast at Pavilion Bar and Café (order ‘The Pavilion breakfast’ – it was incredible!)

-The coastline from Crags Lookout is gorgeous!
+The coastline from Crags Lookout is gorgeous.
 Think crystal blue water swirling around rugged rock formations.
 And the best part, you can pretty much drive right up to it.

 We followed their directions to a spot where a mother and calf Southern Right Whale had been seen that day.
 We were so excited when we finally spotted them.
 They were about 300 metres from shore, so realistically we couldn’t see much more than the occasional splash of a tail, but it was amazing to know they were there.
 Definitely take some binoculars with you!

-The sunset here was amazing, we loved the walk around the park, and there was what seemed to be petrified forest around.
+The sunset here was amazing, we loved the walk around the park, and there was what seemed to be a petrified forest around.
 It made the perfect setting for watching the sunset.

-This was originally supposed to be our travel day back to Melbourne, but as we had arranged another night on the Great Ocean Road to photograph the 12 Apostles, we thought we’d make the most of it!
+This was originally supposed to be our travel day back to Melbourne, but as we had arranged another night on the Great Ocean Road to photograph the 12 Apostles, we thought we’d make the most of it.
 I’ve grouped the descriptions into parks, as there are too many stops along the way to list individually!

 This 32km coastal reserve covers the area between Warrnambool and Peterborough.
 The coastline is breathtaking, with limestone stacks and ocean views.
 There are also several areas where you can gain beach access.
-The best part about this stretch of the coast, is that there are much fewer tourists than the 12 Apostles area.
+The best part about this stretch of the coast, is that there are fewer tourists than the 12 Apostles area.
 We stopped at Childers Cove, Sandy Cove, Bay of Islands and Bay of Martyrs, all of which are easily accessible and beautiful!

 Now I know I said our trip felt complete, but we couldn’t waste our last day, so we stopped by Beauchamp Falls on the way back to Melbourne.
 It was about an hour and 20 minute return walk.
-It’s a really impressive falls in a beautiful setting, and we had it all to ourselves for most of our time there.
+It’s a really impressive waterfall in a beautiful setting, and we had it all to ourselves for most of our time there.
 Well worth the walk.

 Explore everything about a region by selecting a location.

-Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
-We pay our respects to their Ancestors, past present and emerging.
+Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
+We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.